anywhichway/lazui/docs/lazui.md

 If a form has no `innerHTML`, the `state` local to the form is used to generate one based on the types of the property values.

+*Note*: The state must be local to the forms.
+Forms do not support inherited state.

 ```!html
 <template data-lz:state="formexample">
 {